ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

 in the state of Andhra Pradesh.
 There was a point, where they thought I might have some mental problems.
 Their obvious solution to setting me straight was physical abuse.
-Except for one teacher, every single one that took a class of mine laid hands/canes on me.
+Except for one teacher, every single one that took a class of mine had laid hands/canes on me.

 I never wrote my class notes, they were all empty books.
 I read from the text books and other's notes, attempted the questions *the proper way*.
 At one particular time, Madhavi even crossed out my entire answer sheets saying that my answers were not the ones from the class notes, even though a senior lecturer approved of them!
 Obviously, this sort of interaction did not earn me many friends at the time.
- However, my empty books was an open secret to many of the students largely because I borrowed some notes from other students at times.
+ However, my empty books were open secret to many of the students largely because I borrowed some notes from other students at times.
 At one particular time, one of the girls in my class decided to ask me for notes right infront of my mom.
 I tried to send her off causing suspicions in my mom's head.
 Naturally,